ToxPuro/astaroth/acc-runtime/README.md

 #### Comments and preprocessor directives
 The Astaroth preprocessor works similar to the C preprocessor (gcc) with one exception:
-* By default include files are searched from DSL_MODULE_DIR only if the include is not found are C include rules used With two extensions.
+  By default include files are searched from DSL_MODULE_DIR only if the include is not found are C include rules used With two extensions:
 ```
 hostdefine ONE  (1) // Macro definition visible in both device and host code
 #include ../stdlib/math //Includes all files and directories in ../stdlib/math